nerudaj/AppJS/AppJS Core/Readme.md

 ### ID()

 By default, AppJs contains definition for function `ID` which does a single thing: it returns whatever it gets on input.
 So once again, it has **no effect** on your development.
 When compiled with `jsbloat`, all occurences of `ID(<string>)`, where `<string>` is a text encapsulated by single quotes, will be collected, strings will be once again obfuscated and minified and calls to ID will be completely replaced with those obfuscated strings.
-For example code: `var row = parent.AddElem(0, 0, 1, 1, 'div', ID('RowXXX'));` will be replaced with `var row = parent.pA(0, 0, 1, 1, 'div', 'x');' (taking into account transformation with static).
+For example code: `var row = parent.AddElem(0, 0, 1, 1, 'div', ID('RowXXX'));` will be replaced with `var row = parent.pA(0, 0, 1, 1, 'div', 'x');` (taking into account transformation with static).
 Unless you have a really good amount of IDs, obfuscated strings will be 1 or 2 bytes.

 ### hints